loomio/loomio/README.md

 # Welcome to Loomio!

-Loomio is software that aims to enable democratic decision-making in groups and organizations of any size.
+Loomio is a free and open-source web application that helps groups make better decisions together.

 ## Installation